wp-plugins/readability-buttons/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-* Update whitespaces
+* Add options, now all settings on readability.com are available to change.

 == Changelog ==

 = 2.0 =
-* A change since the previous version.
-* Another change.
+* Add options, now all settings on readability.com are available to change.

 = 1.1 =
 * Bump version to let you know it still works.